CFM32020 - Loan relationships: trading credits and debits

 - taken into account in computing profits or losses of the trade for that period.

-S297(4) makes it clear that the loan relationships legislation overrides CTA09/S53 and S54, so that any debit may be deducted in the computation of trading profits, regardless of whether it relates to capital or income or would otherwise be disallowed by CTA09/S54 (wholly and exclusively).
+S297(4) makes it clear that the loan relationships legislation overrides CTA09/S53 and S54, so that trading debit in respect of loan relationships may be deducted in the computation of trading profits, regardless of whether it relates to capital or income or would otherwise be disallowed by CTA09/S54 (wholly and exclusively).